-Fire Craft – Oregon: how to make fire in the Oregon wet
+Fire Craft.
+How to make fire in the Oregon wet

-Fire Craft – Oregon is held during the month of December at our Oregon Camp along the southern coast where we experience heavy winter rainfall and high humidity conditions; two good reasons why I offer this course during this time of year.
+Here, we experience heavy winter rainfall and high humidity conditions.
+Two good reasons why I offer this course during this time of year.

-It’s one thing to practice fire making during the warm and dry months of the year.
-But add the wet of the Oregon coast some driving rain and howling wind to the mix and now you have perfect conditions to test and challenge your fire-making skill.
+It’s one thing to practice fire craft during the warm and dry months of summer.
+But add driving rain and howling wind to the mix.
+Now you have perfect conditions to test and challenge your fire-making skill.